Toeplitz minors and specializations of skew Schur polynomials: Introduction

 The asymptotics of Toeplitz determinants generated by symbols that do not verify the regularity conditions in Szeg\H o's theorem have been long studied.
 In the seminal work \cite{FisherHartwig}, Fisher and Hartwig conjectured the asymptotic behaviour of Toeplitz determinants generated by a class of (integrable) functions that violate these conditions.
 The functions in this class are products of a function which is regular, in the sense of Szeg\H o's theorem, and a finite number of so-called pure Fisher-Hartwig singularities.
 Their conjecture was later refined in \cite{Basor} and \cite{BasorTracy}, and only recently a complete description of the asymptotics of these determinants was achieved by Deift, Its and Krasovsky \cite{DIKFH}.
 See \cite{DIK} for a detailed historical account of the subject.

 ~

-In this paper we describe the asymptotic behaviour of Toeplitz minors generated by symbols with Fisher-Hartwig singularities.
-After section \ref{s.prel}, where some known results are reviewed, we prove that in the large $N$ limit these minors also behave as the corresponding determinant times the combinatorial factor of Bump and Diaconis, and we give an equivalent expression this factor.
-This is done in section \ref{s.res} by expressing Toeplitz determinants and minors in terms of specializations of Schur and skew Schur polynomials.
-We also characterize in this section a class of Toeplitz minors that can be realized as the specialization of a single skew Schur polynomial.
+In this paper we exploit the formalism of symmetric functions to study Toeplitz minors.
+After section \ref{s.prel}, where some known results are reviewed, we obtain an equivalent expression for the combinatorial factor of Bump and Diaconis in terms of skew Schur polynomials.
+This is done in section \ref{s.res}, where we also characterize $(i)$ a class of Toeplitz minors for which an exact asymptotic expression can be obtained, and $(ii)$ a class of Toeplitz minors that can be realized as the specialization of a single skew Schur polynomial.
 In section \ref{s.inv} we compute the inverses of some Toeplitz matrices, using the Duduchava-Roch formula and the kernel associated to two sets of biorthogonal polynomials on the unit circle.
 Comparing these matrices with their expressions in terms of Toeplitz minors we obtain explicit evaluations of a family of specialized skew Schur polynomials and of a Selberg-Morris type integral.